JoeyyScott/Gamer-Supplies/README.md

         + Contains a form where admins can add coupons, upon entering successful form information.
         + Contains a delete button on each coupon that activates the delete coupon functionality when pressed.

+**Delete conformation modals**
++ When attempting to delete data in the datastore it will initiate a delete confirmation modal.
+    + This provides the user with important information about the selected item (Supply, Review and Coupon) to prevent accidental deletions.

 ### Features to be added

 **Subscription**: